How to Stop Foundation Settling in Pores, A Makeup Artist’s Foolproof Guide

 Using these techniques, you can fill in and smooth over your pores, creating a smooth base for your foundation.

-Your primer will also help to prevent your foundation from settling into your pores throughout the day, ensuring that your makeup stays in place and looks fresh.
+Your primer will help prevent your makeup from settling in pores, ensuring a fresh look that stays in place throughout the day.

 Foundation settling in your pores can be frustrating, but with the right skincare and makeup techniques, it is possible to prevent this from happening.